Mastering the Digital Shift: From Video to Text

 Stay tuned, and I’d love to hear about your workflows for video and text.
 Are you finding new ways to repurpose content across formats?

 P.s.
 YouTube provides transcripts to most video's as well.
-They make it a bit hard to fetch these texts but there is a Browser Plugin (Chrome and Safari) for it called YouTube Summary by Clasp.
+They make it a bit hard to fetch these texts but there is a Browser Plugin (Chrome and Safari) for it called YouTube Summary by Glasp.

 Personally I am not a big fan of plugins and extensions.